So we voted to leave the European Union on June 23rd, and many people tell us a bright future awaits.

 Before we start, NPA is not affiliated politically with any political party and we do not support or promote any political views, in fact we are completely neutral, but it just goes to show that the skills shortage we face in the UK, both now and for the future, is partly driven by politics and not just economics.

-Does the UK have a skills shortage?
+Does the UK have a construction skills shortage and what do we do after brexit?

 Well the people in charge of construction seem to think so and only last year the CITB (Construction Industry training board) stated that to meet the demands of housebuilding over the few years, we need to recruit around a quarter of a million people into the building game, but from where?